-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 The median percent progress towards Typical Growth after the first two diagnostics (through month 5) in Reading as measured by i-Ready In 2023-2024, the median percent progress towards Typical Growth after the first two diagnostics (through month 6) in Reading was 67.5% In 2024-2025, the median percent progress towards Typical Growth after the first two diagnostics (through month 6) in Reading was 60% The desired outcome for 2026 - 2027, the median percent progress towards Typical Growth after the first two diagnostics (through month 5) in Reading will be 70.8% The difference from baseline is - 7.5%
+Metrio # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 The median percent progress towards Typical Growth after the first two diagnostics (through month 5) in Reading as measured by i-Ready In 2023-2024, the median percent progress towards Typical Growth after the first two diagnostics (through month 6) in Reading was 67.5% In 2024-2025, after the first two diagnostics, the median percent progress towards Typical Growth in reading was 60%.
+The desired outcome for 2026 - 2027, the median percent progress towards Typical Growth after the first two The current difference from baseline is -7.5%

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.2 The median percent progress towards Typical Growth after the first two diagnostics (through month 5) in Math as measured by i-Ready In 2023-2024, the median percent progress towards Typical Growth after the first two diagnostics (through month 6) in Math was 57% In 2024-2025, the median percent progress towards Typical Growth after the first two diagnostics (through month 6) in Math was 50% The desired outcome for 2026 - 2027, the median percent progress towards Typical Growth after the first two diagnostics (through month 5) in Math will be 60% The difference from baseline is - 7% 1.3 Increase English Learner reclassification rates In 2023-2024, the RFEP rate through month 8 was 0% In 2024-2025 the RFEP rate through month 8 was 0% The desired outcome for 2026 - 2027 is an RFEP rate through month 8 of .25% The difference from baseline is 0%
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline diagnostics (through month 5) in Reading will be 69.3% 1.2 The median percent progress towardsTypical Growth after the first two diagnostics (through month 5) in Math as measured by i-Ready In 2023-2024, the median percent progress towards Typical Growth after the first two diagnostics (through month 6) in Math was 57% In 2024-2025, after the first two diagnostics, the median percent progress towards Typical Growth in math is 50%.
+The desired outcome for 2026 - 2027, the median percent progress towards Typical Growth after the first two diagnostics (through month 5) in Math will be 60% The current difference from baseline is -7% 1.3 Increase English Learner reclassification rates In 2023-2024, the RFEP rate through month 8 was 10.07% In 2024-2025, the RFEP rate after Month 8 was 16.95%.
+The desired outcome for 2026 - 2027 is an RFEP rate through month 8 of 10.57% The current difference from baseline is 6.88%